smbeiragh/sanam/README.md

 ```

 ## Z-index Scale
-Z-index values can go out of control very easily.
+Z-index values can go out of control very easy.
 Even in small projects z-index headache is common.
 Setting arbitrary numbers on z-index and inspecting everything to make sure everything is working
 is'nt scalable even on small projects.
 Defining all z-index values in a single file can help us to
 keep an eye on all layers and their situation relative to each other.